 - Has a small resolution of 854 x 480

-- Only has an HDMI port so you need to plug-in a playing device
+- Only has an HDMI port so you need to plug in a playing device

 - You will need to buy an adapter to connect an iPhone or iPad

-The reasons you would consider this as possibly the best projector for camping is primarily down to its size and weight.
+The reasons you would consider this as possibly the best projector for camping are primarily down to its size and weight.
 It’s also really very small and can be connected up to a smartphone or tablet – but you will need to purchase a separate connection cable to do so.

-For Apple users, you will need a lightening AV adapter (view now on Amazon), and if you own an Android device you will need to search out a specific cable to suit your brand that can hook into the HDMI or MHL port on the projector.
+For Apple users, you will need a lightning AV adapter (view now on Amazon), and if you own an Android device you will need to search out a specific cable to suit your brand that can hook into the HDMI or MHL port on the projector.

-Putting that little hassle and extra cost to one side though, it will project a 41-inch display from a distance of three foot.
+Putting that little hassle and extra cost to one side though, it will project a 41-inch display from a distance of three-foot.
 If you want a larger video image to be projected (perhaps 8 feet if you are lucky), then you will need to place it around 7 feet away from the surface you are projecting onto – in most cases that would be a portable screen.

-But, it will need to be totally pitch black dark, because with just 200 lumens, it’s not going to be the brightest of images.
+But, it will need to be totally pitch black dark, because, with just 200 lumens, it’s not going to be the brightest of images.

 Despite the native resolution only being 845 by 480, it’s still possible to get reasonably good images, but you’re going to be outdoors, so it’s never going to be completely crisp.

 What I really love about it though is the battery life.
-Whilst you can connect it up to a power source when camping, it’s best to do away with cables all together.
+Whilst you can connect it up to a power source when camping, it’s best to do away with cables altogether.
 This projector lets you do that.
 Just bear in mind though, that the battery life is three hours (more than most similar products), so you might be able to watch squeeze two short movies in, but in the main only one movie per charge of power probably.

-If you are planning on setting up a portable movie screen at the campsite, then this might not be the best of choices, but it will still work very well for smaller parties and gatherings, especially if you just want to view inside or against the wall of your tent.
+If you are planning on setting up a portable movie screen at the campsite, then this might not be the best of choices, but it will still work very well for smaller parties and gatherings, especially if you just want to view it inside or against the wall of your tent.

-It comes with a built-in speaker, but I would recommend you plug-in an additional sound source into it using the Aux out port.
-Otherwise it’s only going to work well for a few people sat in a smaller area as the sound won’t reach very far.
+It comes with a built-in speaker, but I would recommend you plug in an additional sound source into it using the Aux out port.
+Otherwise, it’s only going to work well for a few people sat in a smaller area as the sound won’t reach very far.